PSPDFKit/react-native/README.md

 });
 ```

-23. Now run the application on the command line: `react-native run-windows`.
+24. Now start the server on the command line: `react-native start`.
-24. Press Yes when PowerShell wants to run.
+25. Press Yes when PowerShell wants to run.
-25. Type 'y' when asking if you want to install the certificate.
+26. Type 'y' when asking if you want to install the certificate.
+27. Run the catalog project from Visual Studio by clicking `Local Machine` towards the top of the window.
+(Ensure x64 or x86 is selected)

 #### Running Catalog Project